• Gang og skybox på ITU

 Attending an exam as a group can be something you choose to do or something that is required for the exam by the course manager.

-Which exam types may allow group exams?
+Which exam types allow for group exams?

 Written exam on premises are always individual.

-Why do groupwork?
+Why do group work?

 Working in a group and doing groupwork is in the DNA of ITU.